Day and Night

 November 2012 weight: 3,206 pounds

 Khosi (KO-see) is the first offspring of Mabu and Umngani.
-Her name is short for a name that means "heart of a queen" in SiSwati in recognition of Yvonne Larsen, former president of the San Diego Zoo's board of trustees.
-Khosi's personality is very relaxed, and she likes to watch over all of her younger siblings.
-This maternal behavior is especially strong with little brothers Ingadze and Inhlonipho, and she babysits whenever possible.
-Elephants both in the wild and in zoos often rub their tusks against hard surfaces, which sometimes damages them.
+Her name is short for a name that means "heart of a queen" in SiSwati in recognition of Yvonne Larsen, former president of the San Diego Zoo Wildlife Alliance Board of Trustees.
+Khosi's can frequently be seen watching over her younger siblings.

 Born: Safari Park, September 19, 2007